Nabeel-javaid/report/README.md

 ### Technical Risks

 **Smart Contract Vulnerabilities:** Bugs or logical errors in the smart contracts can lead to loss of funds, unauthorized access, or unintended behavior.
-Given the complexity of contracts like the Shrine, interest rate models, and oracle interactions, the attack surface is significant.

 **Scalability Concerns:** As transaction volumes grow, the platform must scale without compromising performance or security.